Despite being a century-old philosophy, in the Western world, Tantra has become increasingly popular in the last few decades.

 The wandering yogis tradition

-practised by the Mahasiddha people who lived in the forests and caves of northern India in ascetics-like meditation interrupted only by regular tantric feasts (ganachakra) during which they celebrated all pleasures of senses including dancing, singing, sex, alcohol and meat.
+Practiced by the Mahasiddha people who lived in the forests and caves of northern India in ascetics-like meditation interrupted only by regular tantric feasts (ganachakra) during which they celebrated all pleasures of senses including dancing, singing, sex, alcohol and meat.

 The householder tradition

-the biggest portion of Tantrikas are lay practitioners, even today.
+The biggest portion of Tantrikas are lay practitioners, even today.
 It is the celebration of every instant of life.
 It is the ability to apply the Tantric non-dual principles to ordinary activities, being able to see unity, magic, the divine nature of things, people and animals.

-It is about living in communion with the universe, with detachment and presence, when washing dishes, going to work, talking to someone, making love, meditating.
+It is about living in communion with the universe, with detachment and presence, when washing dishes, going to work, talking to someone, making love, and meditating.

 The paths of Tantra